MW-Right/sg-typing-game/README.md

-# sg-typing game \n A simple console typing game with two modes, written in C#
+# sg-typing game
+A simple console typing game with two modes, written in C#